Informfully/Challenges/newsimages26/images/README.md

 # NewsImages 2026 - Submission Overview

+The file 'news_articles_26.xlsx' contains a list of all articles featured in the challenge.
+The subfolder 'survey_articles' includes all group contributions to the randomly sampled articles features in the online user studies.
+Below is an overview of all participating teams and their submitted runs.

-The images and leaderboard will be published after the workshop together with the proceedings.
+> Note: The images and leaderboard will be published after the workshop together with the proceedings.

 | Run ID | Team | Description | Type | Score |
 | - | - | - | - | - |